On Achievable Rates of Line Networks with Generalized Batched Network Coding: Achievable Rates using Decode-and-Forward

 \subsection{Decode-and-forward Recoding}

-We discuss a class of batched code recoding called \emph{decode-and-forward}.
+We discuss a class of GBNC recoding called \emph{decode-and-forward}.
 When there is a trivial outer code, decode-and-forward has been extensively studied and widely applied in the existing communication systems~\cite{gamma11}.
-We first describe decode-and-forward recoding in the batched code framework, and then discuss the scalability of achievable rates.
+We first describe decode-and-forward recoding in the GBNC framework, and then discuss the achievable rates.